Television in Switzerland: Market liberalization and private television

+Digital transition

 Analogue television was phased out starting July 2006, when TSI (now RSI) began the analogue switchoff.
 The process continued until January 2008, when the end of analogue broadcasting in Valais and Chablais completed the digital television transition in Switzerland.

 In September 2018, SRG SSR announced that it would discontinue over-the-air broadcasting in DVB-T in 2019, citing costs, rather than implement DVB-T2.
-The services will remain available via encrypted free-to-view satellite, which offers all SRG SSR channels in high definition.
+The services remain available via IPTV and encrypted free-to-view satellite, which offers all SRG SSR channels in high definition.

 List of channels

 The following is a list of television channels broadcast in Switzerland:

 German-speaking Switzerland

 Switzerland receives some domestic cable networks from Germany, which may involve the substitution of German advertising with domestic Swiss advertising by the local provider.